Racism in Japan: Koreans

 During the Japanese rule of Korea, the Japanese government implemented a policy of cultural assimilation.
 Korean culture was suppressed, artistic and literary works that opposed Japanese rule were subjected to censorship and prohibition, and the Korean language was regarded as a regional ethnic language and suppressed, while the Japanese language was designated as the national language, with Koreans being required to learn it.
 After a relatively lenient period, the Korean language course in public schools was downgraded to a non-compulsory subject in 1938 and cancelled in 1941, though the Korean language and Hangeul were still used in war-time propaganda until the last days of Japanese rule.
 Koreans were forced to take Japanese names from 1940.
 However, Koreans resisted this policy, and by the end of the 1940s, it was almost completely undone.
 Thousands of ethnic Koreans in Japan were massacred as false rumors spread that Koreans were rioting, looting, or poisoning wells in the aftermath of the 1923 Great Kantō earthquake in the Kantō Massacre.
 Many Korean refugees also came to the country during the Jeju uprising in the First Republic of South Korea.
 Though most migrants returned to Korea, GHQ estimates in 1946 indicated that approximately 650,000 Koreans remained in Japan.

-After World War II, the Korean community in Japan was split between allegiance to South Korea (Mindan) and North Korea (Chongryon).
+After World War II, in the absence of a Korean government, two million Koreans were granted a temporary Joseon (조선, Japanese: (朝鮮, Chōsen)) nationality under the U.S. military government.
+As Joseon was annexed by Japan, (Zainichi) Koreans with Joseon citizenship are de facto stateless.
+The meaning of Joseon nationality became vague following the division of Korea by the United States and the Soviet Union.

 The last major wave of Korean migration to Japan started after South Korea was devastated by the Korean War in the 1950s.
-Most notably, the large number of refugees were from Jejuans escaping from the massacres on Jeju Island by the authoritarian South Korean government.
+Most notably, a large number of refugees were from Jejuans escaping from the massacres on Jeju Island by the authoritarian South Korean government.
+When North and South Korea each established their own government, the Korean community in Japan was split between allegiance to North Korea (Chongryon) and South Korea (Mindan).
+Zainichi Koreans are prohibited from registering with North Korean nationality.

-(Zainichi) who identify themselves with Chongryon are also an important money source for North Korea.
+(Zainichi) who identify themselves with Chongryon are an important money source for North Korea.
 One estimate suggests that the total annual transfers from Japan to North Korea may exceed US$200 million.
-Japanese law does not allow dual citizenship for adults over 22 and until the 1980s required adoption of a Japanese name for citizenship.
-Partially for this reason, many Zainichi did not obtain Japanese citizenship as they saw the process as humiliating.
+Japanese law does not allow dual citizenship for adults over age 22 and until the 1980s required adoption of a Japanese name for citizenship.
+Partially for this reason, many Zainichi did not obtain Japanese citizenship, as they saw the process as humiliating.